1979 Stanley Cup playoffs: (2) Montreal Canadiens vs. (3) Boston Bruins

 This was the 18th playoff series meeting between these two teams, which Montreal led 15–2 in previous meetings.
-This series served as the final chapter in this rivalry for the late 1970s following Montreal's Cup Finals victories over Boston in 1977 and 1978 in four and six games respectively.
+This series served as the final chapter in this rivalry for the late 1970s following Montreal's Cup Final victories over Boston in 1977 and 1978 in four and six games respectively.

 This series is best remembered for its dramatic conclusion in the late stages of game seven.
 Boston's Rick Middleton scored the go-ahead goal with four minutes remaining in regulation.
 Montreal's dynasty and success over Boston in the playoffs were suddenly in serious jeopardy.
 However, with time winding down to less than three minutes remaining, Boston committed a series-defining penalty for having too many men on the ice.
 With Montreal on the power play, Guy Lafleur scored the game-tying goal with 1:14 remaining to force overtime.
-Approaching the midway point of the first overtime, Yvon Lambert would score the series-winning goal to send the Canadiens to the Stanley Cup Finals for the fourth straight year.
+Approaching the midway point of the first overtime, Yvon Lambert would score the series-winning goal to send the Canadiens to the Stanley Cup Final for the fourth straight year.
 This marked the 14th straight playoff meeting between the two teams that ended with the Canadiens defeating the Bruins.

-Stanley Cup Finals
+Stanley Cup Final

-This was the 12th playoff series (and only Finals) meeting between these two teams.
+This was the 12th playoff series (and only Final) meeting between these two teams.
 New York led 6–5 in previous meetings.
-Their last encounter was won by New York in six games in the 1974 Stanley Cup Quarterfinals.
+Their last encounter was won by New York in six games in the 1974 Stanley Cup quarterfinals.